ballerina-platform/module-ballerina-http/examples/snowpeak/README.md

  }
 }
 ```

-As in the representation, now you have a reservation ID.
-The server sends back an array of possible steps you can take.
-As the next step you can follow `cancel`, `edit` or `payment` options.
+Now the server sends back an array of possible steps you can take.
+As the next step you can follow `cancel`, `edit` or`payment` options.
 In this case following the `payment` seems to be the right option as our goal is to reserve a room.
 So, as the next step, let's follow the `payment` link.
 Again, semantic details of the target URL can be found in the swagger-editor.

 Doing so should result in the below response.